-Alternate Recipient

-Any child of a Participant who is recognized under an Order as having a right to enrollment under the Plan with respect to such Participant.
+"Alternate Recipient" means any child of an employee who is recognized under an Order as having a right to enrollment under the Plan with respect to such employee.

-Order

-Any judgment, decree, or order (including approval of a settlement agreement) issued by a court of competent jurisdiction (or through an administrative process established under a state law which has the effect of a court order) which:
+An "Order" means any judgment, decree, or order (including approval of a settlement agreement) issued by a court of competent jurisdiction (or through an administrative process established under a state law which has the effect of a court order) which:

-- Provides for child support with respect to a child of a Participant under the Plan or provides for health benefit coverage to such a child, is made pursuant to a state domestic relations law (including a community property law), and relates to benefits under the Plan; or - Enforces a state law relating to medical child support with respect to the Plan.
+- Provides for child support with respect to a child of an employee under the Plan or provides for health benefit coverage to such a child, is made pursuant to a state domestic relations law (including a community property law), and relates to benefits under the Plan: or - Enforces a state law relating to medical child support with respect to the Plan.

-Qualified Medical Child Support Order (QMCSO)
+A "Qualified Medical Child Support Order" or "QMCSO" means an Order:

-An Order:

-- Which creates or recognizes the existence of an Alternate Recipient's right to receive, or assigns to an Alternate Recipient the right to receive, benefits for which a Participant or beneficiary is eligible under the Plan; and - With respect to which PEBB has determined satisfies the QMSCO standards set forth below.
+- Which creates or recognizes the existence of an Alternate Recipient's right to receive, or assigns to an Alternate Recipient the right to receive, benefits for which an employee or beneficiary is eligible under the Plan; and - With respect to which SAIF Corporation has determined satisfies the QMSCO standards set forth below.

-Procedures

-The Qualified Medical Child Support Order procedures as prescribed in this section.
+"Procedures" means the Qualified Medical Child Support Order procedures as prescribed in this section.

-Designated Representative

-A representative designated by an Alternate Recipient to receive copies of notices that are sent to the Alternate Recipient with respect to an Order.
+"Designated Representative" means a representative designated by an Alternate Recipient to receive copies of notices that are sent to the Alternate Recipient with respect to an Order.

-12.2 NOTICE UPON RECEIPT OF ORDER
+13.2 NOTICE UPON RECEIPT OF ORDER

-Upon the receipt of any Order, PEBB, or PEBB's authorized designee, will promptly notify the Participant and each Alternate Recipient identified in such Order of the receipt of such Order, and will further furnish them each with a copy of these Procedures.
+Upon the receipt of any Order, SAIF Corporation will promptly notify the employee and each Alternate Recipient identified in such Order of the receipt of such Order, and will further furnish them each with a copy of these Procedures.
 If the Order or any accompanying correspondence identifies a Designated Representative, then copies of the acknowledgment of receipt notice and these Procedures will also then be provided to such Designated Representative.

-12.3 NOTICE OF DETERMINATION
+13.3 NOTICE OF DETERMINATION

-Within a reasonable period after its receipt of the Order, PEBB or PEBB designee will determine whether the Order satisfies the QMCSO standards prescribed below so as to constitute a QMCSO, and shall thereupon notify the Participant, each Alternate Recipient, and any Designated Representative of such determination.
+Within a reasonable period after its receipt of the Order, SAIF Corporation will determine whether the Order satisfies the QMCSO standards described below so as to constitute a QMCSO, and shall thereupon notify the employee, each Alternate Recipient, and any Designated Representative of such determination.